-These Homemade Pickled Jalapeno Slices are easy to make and makes enough to last a few months or longer.
-Once canned you can keep these peppers at room temperature for up to one year.
+These Homemade Pickled Jalapeno Slices are easy to make and make enough to last a few months or longer.
+Once canned, you can keep these peppers at room temperature for up to one year.
 This way you can enjoy them all year long.

 If your family is like ours, pickled jalapenos are used to top everything from nachos and tacos to cheeseburgers and hot dogs.
 We go through a lot of jars of pickled jalapenos.